Regional Public Transportation Coordination Plan (RPTCP 2027-2031)

 Share Regional Public Transportation Coordination Plan (RPTCP 2027-2031) on Facebook Share Regional Public Transportation Coordination Plan (RPTCP 2027-2031) on Twitter Share Regional Public Transportation Coordination Plan (RPTCP 2027-2031) on Linkedin Email Regional Public Transportation Coordination Plan (RPTCP 2027-2031) link

-The Regional Public Transportation Coordination Plan (RPTCP) is a five-year strategic plan required by the Texas Department of Transportation (TxDOT) for each of the state’s 24 planning regions.
+What: The Regional Public Transportation Coordination Plan (RPTCP or "the Plan") is a five-year strategic plan required by the Texas Department of Transportation (TxDOT) for each of the state’s 24 planning regions.
+The 2027–2031 RPTCP will guide public transportation coordination efforts across these counties, ensuring that regional mobility strategies align with:

-The RPTCP identifies mobility needs, service gaps, and coordination opportunities for transportation-disadvantaged populations — including:
+How: The Plan identifies mobility needs, service gaps, and coordination opportunities:

 • Seniors